git/git.github.io/rev_news/drafts/edition-111.md

       and [#22](https://git.github.io/rev_news/2016/12/14/edition-22/).
 + [Sigstore Rekor](https://github.com/sigstore/rekor) is meant to
-  provide an immutable tamper resistant ledger of metadata generated within a software projects supply chain.
+  provide an immutable tamper resistant ledger of metadata generated within a software project's supply chain.
-  It enables software maintainers and build systems to record signed metadata to an immutable record, and to query these metadata.
+  It enables software maintainers and build systems to record and query signed metadata.
   Can be run as part of [Sigstore](https://sigstore.dev/) or on its own.
 + [Quickhook](https://github.com/dirk/quickhook/) is a Git hook runner designed for speed.
   Written in Go.